GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

     console.log(`App version: ${__VERSION__}`);

-    // Edit this to point to the app to the OpenTelemetry collector address:
+    // Edit this to point to the app to the OpenTelemetry Collector address:
     // If running locally use http://localhost:55678/v1/trace
     const collectorURL = 'http://localhost:55678/v1/trace';
     // const collectorURL = 'http://35.188.162.236/v1/trace';